cazala/universal-gitbook/chapter1.md

 ]
 ```

-And add the extension to `resolve.extension`
+And add the extensions to `resolve.extension`

 ```js
 extensions: ['', '.js', '.json', '.css', 'scss'],